vxnuaj/Learning-Arc/03-recurrent-nets/nlp-pretraining/01-intro.md

 These embedding vectors are then fed into a language model for training.
 The final output is decided via a Softmax activation.

-Note that in language models, we typically automate the above steps by including an embedding layer with weights $E$, as we need to train the emebddings via gradient descent.
+Note that in language models, we typically automate the above steps by including an embedding layer with weights $E$, as we need to train the embeddings via gradient descent.

 The architecture looks as: